How to Install Multiple PHP Version with Apache on Ubuntu 18.04 & 16.04

 sudo vim /etc/apache2/sites-available/php72.example.com.conf

-sudo a2ensite php72.example.com
+sudo a2ensite php56.example.com sudo a2ensite php72.example.com

 After making all the changes restart Apache to reload new settings changes.